Jason Derulo: 2017–2020: 2Sides, Cats and departure from Warner Music

 "Goodbye", a joint-collaboration with David Guetta and featuring Nicki Minaj and Willy William, was released on August 24, 2018.
 In 2019, Derulo released the singles "Let's Shut Up & Dance" with Lay Zhang and NCT 127 on February 22, "Mamacita", featuring Farruko, on July 5, and "Too Hot" on August 27.
 In a telephone interview with the Official Charts Company, Derulo revealed that he will release "a seven-track EP and then another one shortly after", and that his previous singles "Swalla", "If I'm Lucky", "Tip Toe", and "Goodbye" will not be included on this project because "those songs have had their time.
 Even though putting them on an album would make it go platinum in two seconds, it’s not about the numbers.
 These are brand new songs, brand new vibes."
-Side 1, the first part of 2Sides, was released on November 8, 2019; with Part 2 arriving in 2020.
-Derulo stars as Rum Tum Tugger in the film Cats, which premiered on December 20, 2019.
-He will also star as Isley Brothers frontman Ron Isley in the upcoming biographical film Spinning Gold.
+2Sides (Side 1), the first part of 2Sides, was released on November 8, 2019, with 2Sides (Side 2) arriving in 2020.
+Derulo starred as Rum Tum Tugger in the film Cats, which premiered on December 20, 2019.
+For the role, he was nominated for the Golden Raspberry Award for Worst Screen Combo, with "his CGI-neutered bulge", which was a reference to a photo he posted on Instagram earlier that year, with a prominent outline of his penis.

 In May 2020, Derulo confirmed that after a lengthy negotiation, he had left his record contract with Warner Bros.
 Records due to creative differences.
 By leaving the label, Derulo also cancelled the release of 2Sides (Side 2), but confirmed that new music would arrive later in 2020.
 In June 2020, "Savage Love (Laxed – Siren Beat)" by Derulo and Jawsh 685 went viral on TikTok, eventually peaking at number one in the UK, becoming Derulo's 5th number one in the country.
 The song was originally released without properly clearing and attributing a prominent sample in the song to Jawsh 685.
 The clearance issue was resolved and the song was eventually re-released and credited to both artists.

-The song was later on remixed by BTS, wherein the remix reached number one on the Billboard Hot 100, becoming Derulo's second chart topper in the region (his first since "Whatcha Say" in 2009, the longest time in between number-one hits for male artists since Dr. Dre's "Crack a Bottle" reached number one after a 12-year hiatus in 2009).
+The song was later remixed by BTS, wherein the remix reached number one on the Billboard Hot 100, becoming Derulo's second chart topper in the region (his first since "Whatcha Say" in 2009, the longest time between number-one hits for male artists since Dr. Dre's "Crack a Bottle" reached number one after a 12-year hiatus in 2009).

-In May 2021, Derulo featured on the remix of "Jalebi Baby" by Indian-Canadian singer Tesher.

-On September 3, 2021, Derulo released his new single "Acapulco".

-In March 2023, Derulo was announced as a judge for the Australian version of the singing competition, The Voice, replacing Keith Urban.
+In November 2020, Derulo released another single entitled "Love Not War (The Tampa Beat)" featuring New Caledonian beat producer Nuka.
+It was inspired from the latter's SoundCloud track known as "The Tampa Beat" which was earlier released in 2018, and has been used in over 23 million TikTok videos.